daattali/shinycssloaders/README.md

 ### Specifying the spinner height

 The spinner attempts to automatically figure out the height of the output it replaces, and to vertically center itself.
-For some outputs (such as tables), the height is unknown, so the spinner will assume the output is 400px tall.
+For some outputs (such as tables and text), the height is unknown, so the spinner will assume the output is 400px tall.
 If your output is expected to be significantly smaller or larger, you can use the `proxy.height` parameter to adjust this.

 ### Manually triggering the spinner